beccam/katakoda-scenarios/try-java/step1.md

 * A contact point and InetSocket(`"127.0.0.1", 9042`)
 * local datacenter name (`"datacenter1"`)

+Create the `CqlSession` instance:
 `CqlSession session = CqlSession.builder().addContactPoint(new InetSocketAddress("127.0.0.1", 9042)).withLocalDatacenter("datacenter1").build();`{{execute}}

 </br>

-## Once you have finished configuring your connection to Cassandra, we can move on to learning about SimpleStatements.
+## Once you have finished configuring your connection to Cassandra, we can move creating a keyspace and table.